-The standard of proof required in a criminal prosecution is "beyond reasonable doubt" This means that where there is any doubt as to whether the person is in the wrong then the criminal case may not succeed.
+The standard of proof required in a criminal prosecution is "beyond reasonable doubt".
+This means that if there is any doubt as to whether the person is in the wrong, then the criminal case may not succeed.

-If you are cited as a witness to attend court in relation to a criminal matter then you should keep all of the documentation and let your solicitor know what happened at the hearing.
+Something else to bear in mind is that if you have been injured in a road accident that someone is being prosecuted for, you may find that you are cited as a witness in that case.
+If this happens make sure you keep all of the documentation and let your solicitor know what happened at the hearing.

-If you have had an accident, even if you are unsure whether you would be able to claim compensation, contact our No Win No Fee lawyers FREE on 0800 0891331 and we can investigate matters for you.
+If you have had an accident, even if you are unsure whether you can claim compensation in relation to it, contact our No Win, No Fee lawyers for free and without obligation on 0800 0891331.